 The first apparent problem with paper manuals is in its expression “PAPER”.
 The environment is already suffering from enough problems to burden it with manuals that no one reads or cares about anymore.
 We all toss them somewhere and start assembling while hoping for the best.
 It is very boring and noneducative that the intended solution has turned into a problem.

 Added to that manuals are OLD.
 How come every step of creating a product has been innovated and technology has been implemented in it but not with customer support?
 Why do we still need to use an outdated method?
 Simply the equation of what sellers are offering and the user guide don’t hold anymore.
 They are not in the same league.
-It is like selling someone a smartphone and then asking him/her to plug it to a network cable.
+It is like selling someone a smartphone and then asking him/her to plug it into a network cable.
 What is the point?

-The added value of 3D manuals:
+The added value of a user manual template:

 Added value for users: